This section discusses the components of the Aerospike data model and the relationships among them.

 A database can specify multiple namespaces, each with different policies to fit your application.
 You can consider namespaces physical containers that bind data to a storage device.

-A database with multiple namespaces, ns1, ns2, and ns3, each with its own storage engine.
+A database can exist with multiple namespaces, ns1, ns2, and ns3, each with its own storage engine.

 - ns1 stores records on Flash/SSD.

 - ns3 stores records in PMem.

 In namespaces, records can belong to an optional logical container called a set.
 Sets allow applications to logically group records in collections.
 Sets inherit the policies defined by their namespace.
 You can define additional policies or operations specific to the set.
 For example, secondary indexes can be specified for a particular set, or a scan operation can be done on a specific set.

 Records in the namespace do not have to be in a set, and instead just belong to the namespace.

 This shows two sets, people and places, that belong to the ns1 namespace, which also contains records not in a set.

 A record is the basic unit of storage in the database.
 Records can belong to a namespace or to a set within the namespace.
 A single record is uniquely identified by a key.
 Records are composed of:

 |key||The unique identifier of the record.
 Records can also be accessed by the digest, a unique object identifier created by the client hashing the key.|